IN THIS ARTICLE

 A subset of hypovolemic shock occurs when there is significant bleeding that occurs relatively quickly.
 Trauma is the most common example of bleeding or hemorrhage, but bleeding can occur from medical conditions such as:

 Blood loss has two effects on the body.
 First, there is a loss of volume within blood vessels to be pumped (see hypovolemic shock) and second, a reduced oxygen carrying capacity occurs because of the loss of red blood cells.
-Otherwise healthy people can lose up to 10% of their blood volume (about the amount that a person donates at a blood drive) without becoming symptomatic with weakness, lightheadedness, or shortness of breath.
+Otherwise healthy people can lose up to 20% of their blood volume (about twice the amount that a person donates at a blood drive) without becoming symptomatic with weakness, lightheadedness, low blood pressure or shortness of breath.

 If the red blood cell count in the blood decreases gradually over time, either because of bleeding or the inability of the body to make enough new red cells, the body can adjust to the lower levels to maintain adequate cell perfusion, but the individual's exercise tolerance may decrease.
 This means that they may do well in normal daily activities but find that routine exercise or household activities bring on weakness or shortness of breath.
 The treatment depends on the underlying diagnosis, since it isn't a total fluid problem as in hypovolemic shock.